ndevenish/duip/README.md

 | `uuid`    | A UUID for this node.
 This allows nodes to be created by the client before being assigned an ID
 | `state`   | The current node state.
 This can be `CREATED`, `RUNNING`, `FAILED` or `SUCCESS`
 | `params`  | The parameters that were submitted to create this node
-| `task`    | IF the node has an associated task then this is the task status endpoint
+| `task`    | IF the node has an associated task then this is the task status endpoint, if the node is still running.
+| `parents` | A list of parent nodes for this one, by endpoint
+| `command` | The command this node executed, or is executing.

 ```
 GET /node/:id/experiments